JohRome/webshop/README.md

 - add, update and delete products in the webshop logged in as an admin, but not as a customer
 - be able to add to, update and delete products from the personalized shopping cart as a customer
 - be able to see all the products in the cart, check out the cart and receive a receipt
+- as an admin, be able to see all the different customer's purchase history
+- as a customer, be able to see your own purchase history

 #### Endpoints:
 - http://localhost:8080/admin/ - GET - gets the information about the logged in admin